brmc/pycharm-djaneiro/README.markdown

 # **Djaneiro for Pycharm** #

-This is a port for the Jetbrains' Pycharm IDE of the Djaneiro plugin for
+This is a port of the Djaneiro plugin for Sublime Text to Jetbrains'
-Sublime Text.
+Pycharm IDE.
 Kudos to those guys.
 Full details and docs can be found at
 their repo on github: [https://github.com/squ1b3r/Djaneiro](https://github.com/squ1b3r/Djaneiro)

 It's basically just a bunch of convenient abbreviations.
 To be honest, I